-Shuji Tasaki was well known as Gogen Yamaguchi's most compitent fighter having proven himself in the very first All Japan Karatedo Gojukai Championships in 1963 which was basically a days competition of knock-out, knock down, break bone and finish them matches.
+Shuji Tasaki was well known as Gogen Yamaguchi's most competent fighter having proven himself in the very first All Japan Karatedo Gojukai Championships in 1963 which was basically a days competition of knockout, knock down, break bone and finish them matches.
 Having earned the cup for first place it set him as a target to be dealt with in the Dojo.

 By Leo Lipinski Shihan

 Began training in Goju ryu on the August 15, 1951, and am now the Vice Chief Director of Federation Goju Kai and Official National Instructor for the JKF.
 (Japanese Karate Federation)

 There was boxing, and other forms of karate, but schools where not rigidly organized.
 No particular names.